Chrislearns/APWU-Main-Grievance-Form/README.md

 # APWU-Main-Grievance-Form

+This web applications intended use is for the employees of the United States Postal Service including all members of the American Postal Workers Union.
+The process of filing grievances is extremely outdated.
+The current process utilizes a ton of paper work and provides no potential for feedback during the arbitration process.
+The purpose of this applications is to provide one locations to file grievances, update employee info, update status info, and create a community supported by the APWU.

 ******AGENDA*******

-1.RegEx validation
+----1.RegEx validation

-2.Update info PHP validation/display database info
+----2.Update info PHP validation/display database info

-3.Sessions/Cookies
+----3.Sessions/Cookies

-4.Sanitize Inputs to prevent SQL injections
+----4.Sanitize Inputs to prevent SQL injections

 5.Rewrite/Refactor code PHP/JavaScript/CSS files

-6.Create admin login page to view and query grievances
+----6.Create admin login page to view and query grievances

 7.Create success page or message upon grievance submission